robomoto/robomoto.github.io/_posts/2025-06-29-python-tidbits.markdown

  I have been working through [Dr. Fred Baptiste's Python 3 Deep Dive](https://www.udemy.com/course/python-3-deep-dive-part-1/)

-I'm writing about some of the things I find that I had not intuited that I find there.
+I'm writing about some of the things I find in it that I had not intuited.
 I find doing so helps set things in my mind, and if that fails, it also gives me something to refer back to.

 ## Object Mutability